 - Private residential construction.
 The original percentage of 2.5% is still used. - Public building construction.
 The original percentage of 4.0% is still used.
 However, beginning in 2003, the reporting of construction expenditures does not use a single umbrella category called public building construction.
-In its absence, public building construction is estimated as total state and local government construction minus presumptively non-building construction listed under runways, railroads, power, highways and streets, sewage and waste disposal, water supply, and conservation and development. - Private nonresidential construction.
+In its absence, public building construction is estimated as total state, local and federal government construction minus presumptively non-building construction listed under runways, railroads, power, highways and streets, sewage and waste disposal, water supply, and conservation and development. - Private nonresidential construction.
 The original percentage was 9.0%.
 The Meade study referenced earlier proposed a higher percentage of 12.0%, which has been adopted here and applied retroactively to all years of this study.
 Meade's higher figure was based on conversations with knowledgeable people in a few companies and was actually lower than most of the figures the interviewers cited.
 While there is a substantial risk that the interviewees were taken disproportionately from the more fire-safety-conscious end of American industry, whose spending patterns may provide more fire protection than is typical, Meade's approach is at least as well-documented as the study that led to the original formulas.
 Therefore, we now use Meade's factor.
 Also, in 2003, private construction other than residential was no longer reported in two umbrella categories of nonresidential and other.
 Nonresidential private building construction is now calculated as total nonresidential construction minus presumptively non-building construction listed under communications, power, and railroad.

-&lt;sup>11 The figures are taken from the "Value of New Construction Put in Place" table in Statistical Abstract of the United States, Washington: U.S. Bureau of the Census.
+&lt;sup>12 The figures are taken from the "Value of New Construction Put in Place" table in Statistical Abstract of the United States, Washington: U.S. Bureau of the Census.

 • Other private building construction.
 The original percentage of 3.0% was used for this relatively small fourth component until 2002.
-Beginning in 2003, all private building construction is listed under more specific categories, each of which, is either residential or nonresidential.
+Beginning in 2003, all private building construction is listed under more specific categories, each of which is either residential or nonresidential.
 Hence, there is no "other" private building construction expenditure to use.

-For 2007, these translate into \$21.3 billion for private residential construction (2.5% of \$850.0 billion), \$34.3 billion for private nonresidential construction (12.0% of \$285.8 billion), and \$5.9 billion for public building construction (4.0% of \$148.5 billion).
-The total is \$61.5 billion, which is based on summing the components before they are rounded.
+For 2009, these translate into \$6.1 billion for private residential construction (2.5% of \$245.9 billion), \$28.7 billion for private nonresidential construction (12.0% of \$239.2 billion), and \$6.7 billion for public building construction (4.0% of \$168.5 billion).
+The total is \$41.6 billion, which is based on summing the components before they are rounded.

 A key weakness in this formula is that it does not treat built-in fire protection as a capital expenditure, which it is.
 The ups and downs of the construction business, which dominate year-to-year changes in this component under the current formula, may have little to do with the real fluctuations in value of the fire protection built into our inventory of buildings.
+In particular, private residential construction spending has been very sharply lower in the last few years.